holepunchto/hyperdht/README.md

 server.on('connection', function (socket) {
-  // socket is E2E encrypted between you and the other peer
+  // socket is E2E encrypted between you and the other peer console.log('Remote public key', socket.remotePublicKey)

-  // pipe it somewhere like any duplex stream
+  // pipe it somewhere like any duplex stream process.stdin.pipe(socket).pipe(process.stdout)

-  console.log('Remote public key', socket.remotePublicKey)
-  console.log('Local public key', socket.publicKey) // same as keyPair.publicKey

-  process.stdin.pipe(socket).pipe(process.stdout)
 })